ais-one/cookbook/README.md

 npm run app:spa:unix
 ```

-**NOTE 1** the **secret** folder is missing so there maybe some console log errors (but it is ok to ignore), graphql and websockets will not work.
+**NOTE 1** the **example-app/config/secret** folder is missing so there maybe some console log errors (but it is ok to ignore), graphql and websockets will not work.
 Quick start is still usable.

 To resolve, in **example-app/config** folder, rename **sample-secret** folder to **secret**.
 You can look at the readme inside **sample-secret** folder for more information

-**NOTE 2** mongodb needs to connect to localhost or there will be connection error for mongodb.
+**NOTE 2** MongoDB needs to connect to localhost or there will be connection error for MongoDB.
 Quick start is still usable.

-To resolve, either
-- install mongodb, or
-- use docker-compose file in docker-devenv\mongodb.
-It creates replica set so that transactions can be handled.
-Remember to do one-time initiate of replication set first.
+MongoDB example in **example-web/vite** needs MongoDB to work

+To resolve, chose one of the methods to install MongoDB in **docs/mongodb/install.md**

 **NOTE 3** The code below is important, calls setup and reading of configs.
 It is use in example-app/index.js and also used in example-app/process-long.js (long running process) and example-app/process-cron.js